WLC-CPaaS/CPaaS_Go/docs/ServiceDeviceOutputShort.md

 NewServiceDeviceOutputShortWithDefaults instantiates a new ServiceDeviceOutputShort object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetCallRecording

-`func (o *ServiceDeviceOutputShort) GetCallRecording() ServiceCallRecordingSettings`

-GetCallRecording returns the CallRecording field if non-nil, zero value otherwise.

-### GetCallRecordingOk

-`func (o *ServiceDeviceOutputShort) GetCallRecordingOk() (*ServiceCallRecordingSettings, bool)`

-GetCallRecordingOk returns a tuple with the CallRecording field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCallRecording

-`func (o *ServiceDeviceOutputShort) SetCallRecording(v ServiceCallRecordingSettings)`

-SetCallRecording sets CallRecording field to given value.

-### HasCallRecording

-`func (o *ServiceDeviceOutputShort) HasCallRecording() bool`

-HasCallRecording returns a boolean if a field has been set.

 ### GetDeviceType